PragTob/after_do/README.md

 ### Getting a hold of the method arguments and the object

-With AfterDo both the arguments to the method you are attaching the callback to and the object for which the callback is executed are passed into the callback block.
+With after_do both the arguments to the method you are attaching the callback to and the object for which the callback is executed are passed into the callback block.

 So if you have a method that takes two arguments you can get those like this: